aayush301/MERN-task-manager/README.md

     ```
     This will install all the dependencies and dev-dependencies required at root, at frontend and at backend in your project.

+4. Create a file named ".env" inside the backend folder and add data from .env.example file and substitute your credentials there.

-4. Go to terminal and type the following command and hit enter:
+5. Go to terminal and type the following command and hit enter:
     ```sh
     npm run dev
     ```
     This will start both backend and frontend.

-5. Open browser and go to url: http://localhost:3000.
+6. Open browser and go to url: http://localhost:3000.
 You can see the app running now.

 ## Backend API